zzzprojects/learn-orm/tutorials/efcore-audit/configuration.md

 # Configuration

-The EF audit events are stored using a Data Provider.
+The EF audit events are stored using a data provider.
 You can use one of the available data providers or implement your own.
-This can be set per DbContext instance or globally.
+This can be set per the `DbContext` instance or globally.
 If you plan to store the audit logs with EF, you can use the Entity Framework Data Provider.

 ## Global Settings